twormwood/Reproducible-Research-2/README.md

 **Analysis report available on RPubs**

-* <a href="https://rpubs.com/twormwood/1196542">Analysis of U.S. Storm Event Data and the Impact on Public Health and the Economy</a>
+* <a href="https://rpubs.com/twormwood/1196542">Analysis of health and monetary impacts of weather events in USA from 1950-2011</a>

 **Analysis report available on GitHub**

-* <a href="">Analysis of U.S. Storm Event Data and the Impact on Public Health and the Economy</a>
+* <a href="https://github.com/twormwood/Reproducible-Research-2">Analysis of health and monetary impacts of weather events in USA from 1950-2011</a>

 ## Introduction